Icinga/icingaweb2-module-director/doc/02-Installation.md

   for MySQL we suggest using at least 5.5.3, for PostgreSQL 9.4.
 * PHP (>= 5.6.3).
 For best performance please consider use 7.x
 * php-curl
+* php-pcntl (might already be built into your PHP binary)
+* php-posix (on RHEL/CentOS this is php-process, or rh-php7x-php-process)
+* php-sockets (might already be built into your PHP binary)

 Database
 --------